SynthAgent: Adapting Web Agents with Synthetic Supervision¶

 Loss & Training¶

-Standard SFT paradigm with a history context window of 3 recent steps.
-Up to 500 task-trajectory pairs are synthesized per website, and a single model is trained on data mixed from five websites (learning rate 1e-5, batch size 32, 3 epochs).
+A standard SFT paradigm is used, with the history context window taking the most recent 3 steps.
+Up to 500 task-trajectory pairs are synthesized for each website.
+Data from five websites are mixed for training a single model (learning rate 1e-5, batch size 32, 3 epochs).

 Key Experimental Results¶